scious/documentation/docs/scious-search/latest.md

 2. Get Scious Search API Key.
 3. Get your Search Provider's API keys
 4. Setup the Scious Search plugin
-5. Sync your database
+5. Ensure your API is displaying key names as fields
-6. Implement search
+6. Sync your database

 ### Install plugin